Trevino, Rangers rally for 4 runs in 9th, beat Rockies 13-12

+ARLINGTON, Texas — Father’s Day was the crowning touch on rookie catcher Jose Trevino’s wild week.

-ARLINGTON, Texas — Jose Trevino blooped a two-run single, capping a four-run rally in the bottom of the ninth inning that sent the Texas Rangers over the Colorado Rockies 13-12 on Sunday.
+Trevino blooped a two-run single to left-center field, capping a four-run rally in the bottom of the ninth inning that sent the Texas Rangers over the Colorado Rockies 13-12 on Sunday.

+He has been a father for only a week, and a major leaguer for three days.

+“It has been one of the craziest weeks of my life,” a teary-eyed Trevino said in a television interview.
+“I can’t wait to tell (my son) about it.”

+“Pretty incredible week for the young man.
+I think he’ll look back on these first few days in the big leagues and think about how special they really are.”

-Colorado took a 5-1 lead in the seesaw game.
+Colorado took a 5-1 lead in the fifth inning of the seesaw game.
 The Rangers scored five runs to take a 6-5 lead in the sixth, including Jurickson Profar’s three-run homer off starter Jon Gray.

 The Rockies responded with a five-run seventh to go ahead 10-6.
 Colorado’s Gerardo Parra drove in four runs, three on a bases-clearing double in the seventh.